CSC207-UofT/plannr/phase2/design_document.md

 ## Progress Report

 ### Overall Group Progress
+Previously in phase 1, our group was split into the backend and frontend teams.
+For phase 2, we merged together again, and each person had their own main responsibilities.
+The frontend team was responsible for their respective views and related android activities, while the backend team was split into testing, database, and clean architecture.
+Finally, the teams connected in order to connect the activities to the backend.

 ### Evgenia
 Throughout both phase 1 and 2, Evgenia was on the frontend team and focused on continuing to implement and enhance UI